FSGrunt/magento2-unit-test-example/README.md

-# How to write Magento 2 Unit Tests
+# How to write Magento 2 Unit Tests & Integration Test

 ## Executing the test